 - Fabrication: Composite veneers are comparatively easier to complete.
 The dentist will match the color of the resin with that of your natural enamel and apply it to your teeth.
 They can be completed in a single consultation.
 On the other hand, ceramic veneers are fabricated in a dental laboratory after taking precise digital impressions of the teeth.
 It would require two visits to the dental practice.

-- Lifespan: Porcelain veneers exhibit better durability and strength compared to their composite counterparts.
-They are known to last upwards of 10 years without any hassle, provided you take good care of them.
-Composite veneers do last long, but not as much as ceramic veneers.
-They have a lifespan of 5 to 8 years, after which they have to be replaced with new ones.
+- Life span: Porcelain veneers exhibit better durability and strength compared to their composite counterparts.
+They are known to last upward of 10 years without any hassle, provided you take good care of them.
+Composite veneers do last long, but not as long as ceramic veneers.
+They have a life span of five to eight years, after which they have to be replaced with new ones.

 - Pricing: Since ceramic veneers require a more detailed procedure and more man-hours to fabricate, they are a tad more expensive than composite veneers.
 Both types of veneers are worth the investment, thanks to all the advantages they offer.